Staff Answer

 The main difference between female and male intermittent catheters is catheter length.
 Female intermittent catheters are typically shorter, while male intermittent catheters are usually longer to match anatomical differences.

-Both types are used temporarily to drain the bladder and are removed after urine has drained.
-Intermittent catheters may also vary by French size, tip style, material, lubrication type, and packaging, so product details should be reviewed carefully before ordering.
+Both female and male intermittent catheters are used temporarily to drain urine from the bladder and are removed after bladder drainage is complete.
+Intermittent catheters may also vary by French size, tip style, material, lubrication method, packaging, and sterility, so product details and healthcare guidance should be reviewed carefully before ordering.